cadadr/configuration/Readme.markdown

 This repo contains the following:

 - My dotfiles (`dotfiles/`)
+- My Emacs configuration
 - My Linux configuration
-- And some other stuff.
+- And some other stuff

 I've re-created this repository from scratch, removing some secrets for publishing.
 If you want to use any part of my configurations,